ScriptedAlchemy/webpack-external-import/README.md

 Use the webpack plugin to inject webpack modules from another build into your build.

 _**Important**: Make sure manifestName_ is unique per webpack build.
-If you have multiple builds, they all need to have  their own manifestName
+If you have multiple builds, they all need to have a unique manifestName

 **webpack.config.js**
 ```js